The Taj Story: Historical accuracy debate

 Following its announcement, The Taj Story attracted widespread criticism and trolling on social media, with many accusing the filmmakers and trade analyst Komal Nahta of promoting a contentious and divisive subject.
 The film's narrative, which appears to draw inspiration from claims popularized by writer P. N. Oak, asserts that the Taj Mahal was originally a Hindu temple named Tejo Mahalaya.
 These claims have been widely debunked by mainstream historians and archaeologists as pseudo-history lacking credible evidence.
 India's Supreme Court dismissed Oak's petition to declare the Taj Mahal a Hindu temple, describing his views as a “bee in his bonnet”.

-Shanzila Fatymah, writing for Suno News, added "the Taj Mahal controversy reflects a broader shift in India’s cultural politics.
-Recasting Islamic architecture as “foreign” and Hindu symbols as “authentically Indian” creates a simplified narrative of native versus invader.
-This framing marginalises India’s 200 million Muslims, depicting them as outsiders in a country they have helped shape for centuries."

 Propaganda allegations

 The film has been widely labeled as a propaganda piece promoting Hindutva narratives, with critics arguing it fuels communal tensions by challenging the established history of the Taj Mahal as a Mughal-era mausoleum built by Shah Jahan.
-Social media reactions highlighted a scene in the trailer featuring a placard with the term “aunty-national,” which further intensified accusations of the film stoking divisive sentiments.
-Critics, including those on platforms like X, compared the film to other controversial titles like The Kashmir Files, accusing it of pushing a right-wing agenda under the guise of historical revisionism.
+Critics, including those on platforms like Twitter, compared the film to other controversial titles like The Kashmir Files, accusing it of pushing a historically revisionist agenda.

 Poster backlash and disclaimers

-The controversy escalated in September 2025 when Paresh Rawal shared a motion poster depicting a Shiva idol emerging from the Taj Mahal’s dome, prompting accusations of promoting conspiracy theories and religious division.
+The controversy escalated in September 2025 when Paresh Rawal shared a motion poster depicting a Shiva idol emerging from the Taj Mahal's dome, prompting accusations of promoting conspiracy theories and religious division.
 Following significant backlash, Rawal deleted the post and shared a disclaimer from Swarnim Global Services Pvt.
-Ltd., stating: “The movie does not deal with any religious matters, nor does it claim that a Shiv temple resides within the Taj Mahal.
-It focuses solely on historical facts.”
-However, skeptics, including historians and social media users, argued that the film’s narrative aligns with Hindutva-driven myths, citing historical petitions like one filed in 2022 in Agra to investigate alleged Hindu temple remnants within the Taj Mahal.
+Ltd., stating: "The movie does not deal with any religious matters, nor does it claim that a Shiv temple resides within the Taj Mahal.
+It focuses solely on historical facts".
+However, historians have argued that the film's narrative aligns with Hindutva-driven myths, citing historical petitions like one filed in 2022 in Agra to investigate alleged Hindu temple remnants within the Taj Mahal.

 CBFC scrutiny

 Due to its sensitive subject matter, the film faced rigorous review by the Central Board of Film Certification (CBFC).
-The clearance process spanned several months, with the CBFC requiring director Tushar Amrish Goel and producer CA Suresh Jha to submit detailed historical documents to substantiate the film’s claims about the Taj Mahal’s origins.
+The clearance process spanned several months, with the CBFC requiring director Tushar Amrish Goel and producer CA Suresh Jha to submit detailed historical documents to substantiate the film's claims about the Taj Mahal's origins.
 This level of scrutiny was noted as unusual, reflecting concerns about potential communal sensitivities.